ki-editor/ki-editor/docu/docs/normal-mode/actions/index.md

 hello(x, y);
 ```

-Assuming the current selection mode is [Syntax Node (Coarse)](../selection-modes/syntax-node-based.md#syntax-node-coarse), and the current selection is `x`, pressing `d` results in the following:
+Assuming the current selection mode is [Syntax Node](../selection-modes/syntax-node-based.md#syntax-node), and the current selection is `x`, pressing `d` results in the following:

 ```js
 hello(y);